-Don’t go another day with blocked toilets and toilet drains
+Don’t go another day with blocked toilets or toilet drains

 Unblocking and clearing blocked toilet drains and pipes

 We are called to clear around 700 blocked sewer drains and 100 stormwater drains in Canberra and Queanbeyan every year.
-We are successful at clearing 98% of all choked drains that we attend to.
-Most have multiple tree root blockages.
+We successfully clear 98% of all choked drains that we tend to and most are due to multiple tree root blockages.

-Those that we cannot clear with an electric eel, we would try to clear with a high pressure water jetter.
+Those that we cannot clear with an electric eel, we try to clear with a high-pressure water jetter.

-When we clear the blockage, we then continue with the drain cleaning process until we reach the boundary connection.
-You can read our blog about How to unblock drains with an electric eel
+Oncewe clear the blockage, we then continue with the drain cleaning process until we reach the boundary connection.
+You can read our blog about how to unblock drains with an electric eel.

-We have been called to many homes where the sewerage overflowing from drains has destroyed carpets, timber floors, has seeped into the walls and flooded subfloor areas.
+We have been called to many homes where the sewage overflowing from drains has destroyed carpets and timber floors, has seeped into the walls, and flooded subfloor areas.

 One of the first signs of a blocked drain may be a bubbling or smelly toilet.
-You may find that your drains are overflowing outside.
-The worst thing that can happen is sewerage overflowing inside your home.
-The sewerage may overflow from a floor drain or you may discover an overflowing toilet.
+You may find that your drains are overflowing outside, or worse – overflowing inside your home.
+This sewage may be overflowing from a floor drain or you may have discovered an overflowing toilet.

 Tree roots in drains are a major problem in Canberra and Queanbeyan.
-Unfortunately, there are some drains that just cannot be cleared with an electric eel or jet rodder.
+Unfortunately, there are some drains that just can’t be cleared with an electric eel or jet rodder.

 They may have too many tree roots in them, the drain may have collapsed or there is no access into the section of blocked sewer pipe.
 In these cases, the sewer drain needs to be dug up and repaired.